| Home | SCHEDULED SEMINARS | Contact us |

 Will the EVP retain its value?

-The AACE certification process meets the International Cost Engineering Council (ICEC) standard for certifications.
-In addition AACE is very thorough in reviewing EVP applications and verifies the claims in applications.
-Lastly the passing score for all four sections is set high enough to distinguish true experts from less experienced and less knowledgeable individuals.
+The AACE certification process meets the Council of Scientific & Engineering Boards (CESB) and International Cost Engineering Council (ICEC) standard for certifications.
+In addition AACE is very thorough in reviewing EVP applications and verifies the experience and education claims in all applications.
+Lastly the passing score is set high enough to distinguish true experts from less experienced and less knowledgeable individuals.
 AACE's priority is maintaining the quality of their certifications, not the number of certified individuals.

 How would you define the role of a EVP in an organization?